-More than 5 million Americans are living with Alzheimer’s and more than 16 million Americans are providing unpaid care for someone struggling with dementia.1 Numbers like these prove that planning for the possibility of long-term care and considering who will make decisions if you can’t isn’t simply smart, it’s necessary.
+An estimated 6.2 million Americans age 65 and older are living with Alzheimer’s, and more than 11 million Americans are providing unpaid care for someone struggling with dementia.1 Numbers like these prove that planning for the possibility of long-term care and considering who will make decisions if you can’t isn’t simply smart, it’s necessary.
 And that planning now – before you have the need or are unable to share your wishes – is essential.

-When it comes to handling Social Security payments for a disabled senior, establishing powers of attorney, medical directives or guardianship arrangements are not enough.
+When it comes to handling Social Security payments for a disabled senior, establishing powers of attorney, medical directives or guardianship arrangements may not be enough.
 The Social Security Administration (SSA) requires a special designation known as representative payee.

 A representative payee is someone who acts on behalf of another person who is incapable of representing themselves and is responsible for directing payouts exclusively to meet a beneficiary’s needs.
 The SSA may determine that an individual is incapable of managing or directing someone else to manage his or her benefits and would then appoint a representative payee.
 Family members may also consult the SSA if they believe their family member necessitates a representative payee.
 Generally, a family member or friend serves as representative payee.
 If friends or family are not able to serve as payees, the SSA will look for qualified organizations to be representative payees.